 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 Proverbs 3:5 NIV

-We can rely on God’s wisdom, power, goodness, sovereignty, and promises for direction and help in the good times and when we are in danger.
+We can rely on God’s wisdom, power, goodness and promises, for direction and help in the good times and bad.
 He will direct our steps to be safe and sound.

 Trust God with what’s going on in your life right now.
 Then, let go of the situation.